renovate-bot/ss-o.github.io/content/posts/2022/08/zui_for_zi.md

 -zui_std_is_list_box <hyperlink string>
 ```

-Checks if given string is a list-box.
+Checks if a given string is a list-box.
 Testable (true – the string is a correct list-box).

 ---